sensu/sensu-docs/content/sensu-core/1.8/migration.md

 #### Supported platforms

-Sensu Go is available for RHEL/CentOS 6 and 7, Debian 8-10, Ubuntu 14.04-19.04, and Docker.
+Sensu Go is available for RHEL/CentOS, Debian, Ubuntu, and Docker.
-The Sensu Go agent is also available for Windows Server and Windows 7.
+The Sensu Go agent is also available for Windows.
 [Configuration management][36] integrations for Sensu Go are available for Puppet, Chef, and Ansible.
 See the list of [supported platforms][35] for more information.